Skip to main content

 1. Command Line Argument

-Provide the entire key as a string before the command you would like to run, since it's a global argument.
+Provide the key as a string before the command you would like to run, since it's a global argument.
+This command line argument can be included directly in the metrical shell function shown above by adding it before the "$@" line.

 2. Environment Variable